JoseOC042023/Monte-Carlo-Simulation-Stocks/README.md

 ##  Future Enhancements

 - [ ] Add correlation matrix for multi-asset portfolio simulation
-- [ ] Implement additional models (Jump Diffusion, GARCH)
-- [ ] Create interactive dashboard with Plotly
 - [ ] Add portfolio optimization features
 - [ ] Include transaction costs and dividends
 - [ ] Expand to more asset classes (options, bonds)

-##  References

-- Black, F., & Scholes, M. (1973).
-"The Pricing of Options and Corporate Liabilities"
-- Hull, J. C. (2018).
-"Options, Futures, and Other Derivatives"
-- Jorion, P. (2006).
-"Value at Risk: The New Benchmark for Managing Financial Risk"

 ##  License